ds2-lab/FaaSNet/README.md

 ## Function Tree Prototype

-Our released Function Tree (FT) [prototype](https://github.com/mason-leap-lab/FaaSNet/tree/main/functionTree) is the version that we evaluated in the ATC '21 paper.
+Our released function tree (FT) [prototype](https://github.com/mason-leap-lab/FaaSNet/tree/main/functionTree) is the version that we evaluated in the ATC '21 paper.
 We are continuing to improve the performance of it.
 We're happy to accept contributions!
 Please feel free to hack on the FT and integrate it into your framework/platform :-).

 ## Attribution